NBA Finals: 1990s: Bulls dynasty

 Michael Jordan cemented himself as one of the greatest players of all time, winning six NBA championships with Scottie Pippen and coach Phil Jackson.

 The majority of the 1990s was marked by the supremacy of the Chicago Bulls.
 The Bulls, led by head coach Phil Jackson and star players Michael Jordan and Scottie Pippen, won six titles in six Finals appearances from 1991 to 1998.
-The only other team to win a title during this time was the Houston Rockets, who won titles in 1994 and 1995.
+The only other teams to win a title during this decade were the Houston Rockets, who won titles in 1994 and 1995, and the San Antonio Spurs in 1999.

 The Bulls' first championship came at the expense of the Los Angeles Lakers, in the last Finals appearance for Magic Johnson.
 The series was billed as a showdown between the aging Johnson and the upstart Jordan.
 The Lakers won the first game, however, for the rest of the series, Pippen guarded Johnson allowing Jordan to primarily focus on scoring, until Game 5 when Jordan switched back to Johnson, forcing 6 critical turnovers.
 The Bulls won the next four games to win the series 4–1.
 The Bulls returned to the Finals the next year, pitted against Clyde Drexler and the Portland Trail Blazers.
 Chicago defeated the Trail Blazers in Game 1 by 33 points, a game notable for Jordan breaking the record for the most three-pointers in a first half, with six.
 The Bulls went on to win the series in six games.

 In 1993, The Bulls were matched against the Phoenix Suns, led by Charles Barkley, who was the league's reigning MVP of the Phoenix Suns.
 After dropping the first two games at home, The Suns won Game 3 in Chicago in triple overtime.
 The Bulls came back to win Game 4 with Jordan scoring 55 points and tying Rick Barry for the second-most points in an NBA Finals game.
 Chicago clinched the series in Game 6, 99–98, on John Paxson's three-pointer, as the Bulls became the third team in history to three-peat.
 After this win, Jordan retired from basketball to pursue a career in baseball.